 [Webinar] How to Recruit and Engage Executive Advisory Board Members During Coronavirus

 The backbone of any Customer Advisory Board is the board members.
-You need to ensure that you have the right strategic members and that they are engaged year-round.
+You need to ensure that you have the right strategic members that you engage year-round.
 How do you aim high in recruiting advisory board members?
-How do you keep the board members engaged, especially during COVID-19 when in-person meetings have been canceled?
+How do you keep the board members engaged especially when we all had to go 100% virtual during COVID-19?

-Guest speaker Ben Tao, Vice President, Corporate Marketing, Forcepoint will share best practices, strategies, and tips for advisory board recruitment and engagement based on his experience managing the Forcepoint Executive Advisory Board.
-Forcepoint has successfully recruited CISOs from Fortune 500 companies to their Executive Advisory Board (EAB)—and the board has impacted Forcepoint’s strategy and product development since its inception in 2017.
+Forcepoint’s Ben Tao, Vice President, Corporate Marketing, is the guest speaker.
+Ben shares best practices and tips for advisory board recruitment and engagement.
+The Forcepoint Executive Advisory Board (EAB) is comprised of Fortune 500 company CISOs.
+The board has impacted Forcepoint’s strategy and product development since its start in 2017.

 What You Will Learn During the Webinar:

 - Tips to manage membership throughout the year